Katie Lowes

 Katie Quinn Lowes (born September 22, 1982) is an American actress and theater director.
 She is best known for her role as Quinn Perkins in the ABC political drama series Scandal (2012–2018) and her portrayal of Rachel DeLoache Williams in the Netflix drama series Inventing Anna (2022).

-Early life
+Early life and education

 Lowes grew up in Port Washington, New York, where she graduated in 2000 from Paul D. Schreiber Senior High School.
 She graduated from New York University's Tisch School of the Arts with BFA in acting.
 Her father is Irish Catholic, and her mother is Jewish.

 Career

 She was cast in the stage play Four Saints in Mexico.
 In 2004, Lowes landed her first screen role in the FX series Rescue Me and later co-starred opposite Marcia Gay Harden in the Showtime pilot, Hate.
 Lowes later guest starred in a number of television series, including The Sopranos, Without a Trace, NCIS, Ghost Whisperer, Castle, Leverage, and The Closer.
 In 2008, she starred opposite Laurie Metcalf in The CW short-lived comedy-drama series, Easy Money.
 In addition to her television performances, Lowes appeared in a number of low-budget films, including The Job (2009), Bear (2010), and Café (2011).

 Lowes is best known for her role as Quinn Perkins, formerly Lindsay Dwyer, in the ABC political drama series Scandal created by Shonda Rhimes.
 Before Scandal, Lowes had guest roles on Shonda Rhimes' Grey's Anatomy and Private Practice.
 Before landing her breakout role on the show, she worked as nanny for Connie Britton's adopted son.

 With her husband, Adam Shapiro, she is one of the founders and directors of the Los Angeles-based IAMA Theater Company, and a supporter of Southern California's black box theater community.

 In July 2018, Lowes made her Broadway debut, along with her husband Shapiro, in the Broadway production of Waitress.
 They remained in the production until October 7, 2018.

 On May 14, 2021, CBS announced that Lowes would star opposite Pete Holmes in a sitcom based around the life of laid-off auto worker-turned-professional bowler Tom Smallwood.
 The multi-camera series mid-season debut was planned for the 2021–22 television season.
 On November 24, CBS announced the sitcom had been retitled How We Roll, and received an adjusted first season order of 11 episodes.
 On December 10, 2021, CBS announced the series would premiere on March 31, 2022.
 In May 2022, the series was canceled after one season.

 Lowes played Rachel DeLoache Williams in Shonda Rhimes' Inventing Anna, a Netflix miniseries released in February 2022.